ptrjst/flashcards/JavaScript/Backbone.md

 ### Can jQuery, Underscore, and Backbone be loaded asynchronous—at the same time?

-No. Unfortunatly, these libraries must be loaded synchronously because they depend on each other existing in the global namespace.
+No. Unfortunately, these libraries must be loaded synchronously because they depend on each other existing in the global namespace.

 1. Modernizr
 2. jQuery